 8. The FourSight Thinking Profile

-Robertson stresses how best to use assessments and interpret the results.
-“My philosophy would be that you should use them as tools to help guide you in how you approach what you want to do, so that you do it as effectively as possible and so you’re aware when you may need to confer with someone who has different strengths.
+Robertson stresses how best to use self assessments and interpret the results.
+“My philosophy would be that you should use them as tools to help guide you in how you approach entrepreneurship, so that you do it as effectively as possible and so you're aware when you may need to confer with someone who has different strengths.
 You should never let these assessments dictate what you can or cannot do.”

 9. Smart Work Assessments' Self-Employment Profile

-Smart Work Assessments’ Self-Employment Profile is a personality assessment that provides insight on how your characteristics influence your success in a self-employed career, says Douglas Garner, partner at Smart Work.
-It includes a complete analysis of the key characteristics that most influence entrepreneurial success and then recommends your unique self-employed career strategy.
+Smart Work Assessments’ Self-Employment Profile is a personality assessment that provides insight on how your characteristics influence your success in an entrepreneurial career, says Douglas Garner, partner at Smart Work.
+It includes a complete self assessment of the key characteristics that most influence entrepreneurial success and then recommends your unique self-employed career strategy.

 Some of the distinguishing characteristics highly correlated with entrepreneurial success include: one’s inherent need for structure and systems, interest in learning, managing rejection, and prospecting.
 The Smart Work Self-Employment Profile “recommends your unique self-employed career strategy and development plan by ranking inherent characteristics against the requirements of the four major self-employed career options: agent/representative, consulting/contract, small business and franchises.”
 For example, if you are a person who craves and thrives in a structured environment, owning a franchise may be a good fit.
 On the other hand, if structure feels stifling and constricting to you, then operating a franchise will feel limiting and frustrating to you.